Sirimavilla-Kaushik/6395120-Digital-Nurture-4.0/week-2_Mockito-exercises/Exercise-1_Mocking-and-Stubbing/README.md

    - Define **stubbed responses** to simulate various API return values.
    - Use **assertions** to verify that the service behaves correctly based on those mock responses.

-     This ensures tests are fast, stable, and focused on the logic being tested — not external factors.
+  3.This ensures tests are fast, stable, and focused on the logic being tested — not external factors.

   ## Technologies Used